dice-cyfronet/atmosphere/doc/api/appliance_sets.md

 ## Update appliance set

 Update name and priority of user appliance set.
+You need to be an appliance type owner (or admin) do edit this appliance set.

 ```
 PUT /appliance_sets/:id